 - Have children decorate their bikes, trikes, wagons and scooters for a parade.

-Be sure to have more than enough volunteers -- and small prizes -- on hand, and email everyone with a schedule of when and where they need to report for work!
 Ask friends and neighbors to offer up their barbecues, drink coolers and extra tables for cooking and serving.
 Shop for groceries at warehouse stores or bulk grocery stores to cut costs.
-Don't forget to have more than a few trash cans on hand as well as a big bin for recycling.

-Once you have a finalized list, hit your local dollar store or dollar bin to snag decorations, games and prizes.
+If you'd rather keep the party smaller (and cheaper), hit your local dollar store or dollar bin to snag decorations, games and prizes.
+Then invite a small group of friends or just the neighborhood kids over for an old-fashioned backyard barbecue.
 Make up a list of games and activities to play based on the interest level and ages of your guests.

 Younger kids can stay busy doing crafts, decorating their tricycles and wagons for a parade, and playing simple games.